elliottback/Whisky-Reviews/reviews/Clynelish Game of Thrones NAS.md

 * This is probably caramel coloured
 * Beware: it takes water extremely poorly

 This turned out to be better than I expected, but it's noticeably younger, hotter, and more expensive than the 14 year regular bottling.
-Still, if you like Clyenlish, you probably won't hate this one.
+Still, if you like Clynelish, you probably won't hate this one.

 **Rating: 81/100**